-Our licensing agreements with several studios require that we do not rent new release DVDs until some period of time after such DVDs are first made available for retail sale.
+Our licensing agreements with several studios require that we do not rent new release DVDs until some period of time, typically twenty-eight days after such DVDs are first made available for retail sale.
 These agreements provide us with less expensive content as well as deeper copy depth than we might otherwise have absent the delay, thus improving both our business and consumer experience.
 While several competitors have used the delayed availability of DVD content through our service to differentiate their own services, we do not believe that this delayed availability has materially impacted our subscriber growth or satisfaction.
 Nonetheless, it is possible that the delay in obtaining new release content could impact consumer perception of our service or otherwise negatively impact subscriber satisfaction.
-Furthermore, in January 2012, Warner Home Entertainment announced it was increasing the period of delay to fifty-six days.
-If other studios were to increase the period of delay and/or if our subscriber satisfaction is negatively impacted by this increase in the Warner delay, our business could be adversely impacted.
+Furthermore, if the studios were to increase the period of delay, which some studios have suggested, we may yet experience these impacts, in which case our business could be adversely impacted.

-We could be subject to increased costs arising from our acquisition of DVD content and our subscribers' demand for DVD titles that could adversely affect our operations and financial performance.
+We could be subject to increased costs arising from our acquisition of DVD content and our subscribers' demand for DVD titles that could adversely affect our operations and financial performance

 We obtain DVDs through a mix of revenue sharing agreements and direct purchases.
 The type of agreement we utilize to acquire DVD content depends on the economic terms we can negotiate as well as studio preferences.
-If we are unable to negotiate favorable terms to acquire the DVDs, our contribution profits may be adversely affected.
+If we are unable to negotiate favorable terms to acquire the DVDs our operating margins may be adversely affected.
 Furthermore, during the course of our agreements, various contract administration issues can arise.
 To the extent that we are unable to resolve any of these issues in an amicable manner, our relationship with the studios and distributors or our access to content may be adversely impacted.
 Direct purchase of DVDs requires us to be able to accurately forecast demand in order to ensure that we have enough copies of a title to satisfy but not exceed demand so that our subscriber satisfaction is not negatively impacted.
-However, if we purchase excess copies of title or experience an increase in usage of a title without a corresponding increase in subscriber retention and growth, our content and fulfillment costs will increase disproportionately to revenues thus adversely affecting our operating results.
+However, if we purchase excess copies of a title or experience an increase in usage of a title without a corresponding increase in subscriber retention and growth, our content and fulfillment costs will increase disproportionately to revenues thus adversely affecting our operating results.
 Our content costs as a percentage of revenues can also increase if our subscribers select titles that were acquired under more expensive revenue share arrangements more often than they select other titles acquired through direct purchase or lower cost revenue share arrangements.